p-argento/uni/DSD/DSD Lectures on OLAP (13-24).md

 With LAG we get the previous year, with 0 if not present (we change it to null).
 WITH LEAD we can access the next year.

+> START SIMPLE then complicate.
+> Start with views then build a unique query.